janspoerer/janspoerer.github.io/_posts/2022-11-24-nlpjourney-13-of-75 copy.markdown

 ## Which Goals Did I Meet?

 <ol>
   <li>Expand the experiments to additional models.
-(Even more models.
-We currently only have two.
-I will scale this to 10 models.)
+We now have about 10 models.
   </li>
   <li>Created a precise submission timeline and publication plan.
-(Spontaneously added goal; this was not in upadate #12/75.)
+(Spontaneously added goal; this was not in update #12/75.)
   </li>
   <li>Formatted the article in the required LaTeX submission format of our target conference.
-(Spontaneously added goal; this was not in upadate #12/75.)
+(Spontaneously added goal; this was not in update #12/75.)
   </li>
 </ol>

 ## Which Goals Did I Miss?

 <ol>
-  <li>Expand the experiments to additional datasets.</li>
+  <li>Expand the experiments to additional datasets/benchmarks.</li>
 </ol>

 ## Was It a Good Week?

-Considering that I was on vacation, it were two productive weeks.
+Considering that I was on vacation, these were two productive weeks.

 I feel very relaxed and can already notice that I'm more productive after coming back from vaction.

 ## Short-Term Tasks for The Coming Week

 <ol>
-  <li>Expand the experiments to additional datasets.</li>
+  <li>Expand the experiments to additional datasets/benchmarks.</li>
   <li>Make diagrams based on the preliminary experiments.</li>
   <li>Finish the literature review for the article.</li>
 </ol>